Produktvorstellung

 • anchor

-These brands offer reliable power stations with sufficient power to feed into your motorhome.
-Important: The power station must have a Schuko socket (EU plug, 230V output, 50 Hz) to connect the power cable.
+These brands offer reliable power stations with sufficient power for supplying electricity to a motorhome.
+Important: The power station must have a Schuko socket (EU plug, 230V output, 50 Hz) so that the power supply cable can be connected.

-The cable is not suitable for power stations with pure DC outputs (12V/USB) or special US sockets.
+This cable is not suitable for power stations with only DC outputs (12V/USB) or special US-style outlets.
 If you are unsure whether your power station is compatible, check the technical specifications or contact the manufacturer directly.

-The WATTSTUNDE CEE feed-in cable with FI offers you a simple, safe and standard-compliant way to feed power from a power station into your motorhome.
+The WATTSTUNDE CEE feed-in cable with RCD offers you a simple, safe and standards-compliant way to feed power from a power station into your motorhome.

-• Safe supply of 230V from a power station
+• Safe 230V power supply from a power station

-• Residual current circuit breaker provides protection against fault currents
+• A residual current device (RCD) provides protection against fault currents.

-• Easy to use without any modifications to the motorhome
+• Easy application without modifications to the motorhome

 • For motorhomes and caravans

-Anyone who wants to operate a power station in their motorhome should rely on a secure power supply – with the CEE feed-in cable with FI from WATTSTUNDE.
+Anyone who wants to operate a power station in their motorhome should rely on a safe power supply – with the CEE feed-in cable with RCD from WATTSTUNDE.